Developing Women’s Leadership – Around the Globe

 C3 Faculty Receives Grant for Developing Women’s Leadership – Around the Globe

-Barbara Spraker, associate faculty in the Center for Creative Change, recently received a $10,000 award from the C. Charles Jackson Foundation.
-The grant will be used to collect data from women’s conversations in six countries.
-AUS students will participate in local conversations and co-design and co-facilitate a women’s leadership conference in summer 2013.
-The findings will be used to develop a workbook, Developing Women’s Leadership: A Capacity Building Guide, that can be used by individuals, groups of women or trainers of women around the globe.
+Barbara Spraker, associate faculty in the Center for Creative Change, received a $10,000 award from the C. Charles Jackson Foundation.
+The grant was used to collect data from women’s conversations in six countries.
+AUS students participated in local conversations and co-designed and co-facilitated a women’s leadership conference in summer 2013.
+The findings were used to develop a workbook, Developing Women’s Leadership: A Capacity Building Guide, that can be used by individuals, groups of women or trainers of women around the globe.

-Developing Women’s Leadership – Around the Globe will support women and organizations engaged in developing leadership competence by identifying and sharing cross-cultural leadership development needs and strategies.
-The project will engage key women coordinators in a variety of countries who can speak to the leadership needs of women in their country and can identify and coordinate a small group of women in Conversation Circles – guided conversation regarding such needs as they experience them.
+Developing Women’s Leadership – Around the Globe supports women and organizations engaged in developing leadership competence by identifying and sharing cross-cultural leadership development needs and strategies.
+The project engaged key women coordinators in a variety of countries who were able to speak to the leadership needs of women in their country and who identified and coordinated a small group of women in Conversation Circles.